tynidev/RL_Overlay/README.md

 5. Size Source to OBS canvas
 6. Double click shortcut `Test-Game`

-In the future you can start RocketLeague then run steps 1 and 2 to setup your stream.
+If test is successful then in the future you only need to start RocketLeague and run steps 1 and 2 to setup your stream.

 ## Manual Instructions (Case you like to do it yourself)
 ### 1. Build Overlay Server (only need once OR on any changes)